Savitriiii/UNP_PROJECT_BANK_MARKETING_DATA_ANALYSIS_USING_ML/README.md

 # UNP_PROJECT_BANK_MARKETING_DATA_ANALYSIS_USING_ML
-Banks conduct marketing campaigns to promote their financial products and encourage customers to subscribe.
-However, customers respond differently to these campaigns, making it difficult for banks to identify customers who are more likely to respond positively.
-This project uses customer and campaign-related data to analyse response patterns and predict customer subscription using machine learning.
+I did this project in collaboration with UNP, where I developed a Bank Marketing Campaign Prediction model using Python and Machine Learning to predict customer responses to bank marketing campaigns.
+The project involved analyzing customer demographics, financial information, and campaign-related factors.
+I performed data preprocessing and exploratory data analysis to identify factors influencing campaign responses.
-Three classification models—Logistic Regression, Decision Tree and Random Forest—were implemented and evaluated using different parameters and train-test ratios.
+I implemented Logistic Regression, Decision Tree, and Random Forest classification models and evaluated them using Accuracy, Precision, Recall, and F1 Score.
-The Decision Tree was selected as the best model based on Recall and F1 Score, with duration and previous campaign success identified as the most influential factors.
+The Decision Tree model was selected as the final model based on its Recall and F1 Score.
+This project strengthened my skills in Python, machine learning, classification, model evaluation, and customer targeting.
-The model also identified 618 non-subscribers as potential future subscribers, providing useful insights for targeted marketing.